Learn to Hunt

 Mon - Fri, 8:00am - 4:30pm CST

 Information / Records Requests

 Contact Information by County

-chironomids, tiny crustaceans, small insect larvae
+Chironomids, tiny crustaceans, small insect larvae

-darters play an important role in aquatic food chains and are some of the most colorful fish in Iowa
+Darters play an important role in aquatic food chains and are some of the most colorful fish in Iowa.

 Spawning activities of this fish have been examined intensively.
-The males establish territories around partially embedded rocks in the spring when the water temperature approaches 60 degrees F. A nest site is prepared by turning upside down and rubbing the area with the caudal, anal and pelvic fins, while balancing with the aid of the pectorals.
+The males establish territories around partially embedded rocks in the spring when the water temperature is 60 degrees.
+A nest site is prepared by turning upside down and rubbing the area with the caudal, anal and pelvic fins, while balancing with the aid of the pectorals.
 Gravid females are approached with fins lowered and are led beneath the rock where nest polishing is resumed.
 The female may then join the male, head to head, and deposit 30 to 200 eggs in the nest.
-Females may lay 5 or 6 egg clutches, and males sometimes accumlate a thousand or more eggs from several females.
+Females may lay 5 or 6 egg clutches, and males sometimes collect a thousand or more eggs from several females.
 Males then guard the eggs until hatched.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.